The best colour door to have to sell your home

 If it’s good enough for No. 10, then it’s certainly good enough for homes up and down the country!

 Black is a relatively cold colour, so it’s not ideal for some areas of the north that typically deal with bad weather regularly.
 But on period terraced properties it can look classic and timeless.

 Black is another colour that's more suited to urban areas.
 In the countryside you’re best off looking at lighter colours, although a black door can work well with natural wood framing around it.

 You’ve only got to look at areas like Notting Hill to see there’s no hard and fast rule when it comes to front doors.

 While the colours we’ve talked through about are smart and failsafe, there’s absolutely no reason you can’t go a little more eclectic.
 Pretty pink and mellow yellow look gorgeous offset against a bright-white façade, along with minty greens and lilacs.

 Need a fresh lick of paint on your font door ahead of marketing your property.
 Our vetted Rezigo handymen can take care of the hard work for you!
-Click here to make a booking, and we’ll send up to three free quotes to compare, straight to your inbox.
+Click here to make a booking, and we’ll send up to five free quotes to compare, straight to your inbox.